Atheer2104/karate/report.md

 3. Are the results of your tool consistent with existing coverage tools?

+#### Marcus Odin 3.5.1 DIY
+10/34 branches were taken before the new tests were implemented.
+1. There are no ternary operators in the function but it should be able to be taken into account if that was the case.
+The quality should be good since it is done manually.

+2. If you modify the program or add or remove branches for example then you would have to manually remake everything that was affected.
+It is also important to not accidentally affect other parts of the program just to check the coverage.

+3.

 #### Atheer Salim 3.5.1 DIY
 1. **What is the quality of your own coverage measurement?
 Does it take into account ternary operators (condition ? yes : no) and exceptions, if available in your language?**